Cancer Connect Collaborative

 Data

 Data about the proliferation and treatment of cancer should be both timely available and easily accessible.
-The Collaborative will seek to identify the reasons data is slow to move or hard to access and dismantle those barriers.
+The collaborative will seek to identify the reasons data is slow to move or hard to access and dismantle those barriers.

 Best Practices

 When it comes to treating cancer, best practices shouldn’t be proprietary.
-The Collaborative will seek to streamline, encourage, and incentivize the sharing of treatment best practices among public and private entities so that everyone is treated with the most effective treatment possible.
+The collaborative will seek to streamline, encourage and incentivize the sharing of treatment best practices among public and private entities so that everyone is treated with the most effective treatment possible.

 Innovation

 Cutting the red tape and fully unleash the power of innovation in the battle against cancer.
 Technology improves at an exponential rate yet application lags.
-The Collaborative will identify the reasons that technology gets held up – whether it be special interests, over-litigiousness, or bureaucratic red tape – and recommend ways to eliminate these barriers.
+The collaborative will identify the reasons that technology gets held up – whether it be special interests, over-litigiousness, or bureaucratic red tape – and recommend ways to eliminate these barriers.

 Funding

 The Cancer Connect Collaborative will provide recommendations for the implementation of the Governor’s proposed $170 million in funding to improve the pace of cancer research and novel technologies.
 For record breaking funding, the Florida taxpayer deserves results.
-The Collaborative will deliver.
+The collaborative will deliver.

 Honesty

 We know a lot about cancer – what causes it, and in many cases, what preventative steps can minimize the risk of a diagnosis.
-It’s time to open the tap on cancer information, and the Collaborative will be tasked with identifying the ways to ensure this is done.
+It’s time to open the tap on cancer information and the collaborative will be tasked with identifying the ways to ensure this is done.

 CANCER COLLABORATIVE MEMBERS